MrZMN/FuzzyKey/fuzzy extractors/Set distance metric/BCH-based Pinsketch/README.md

 Based on the paper 'FUZZY EXTRACTORS: HOW TO GENERATE STRONG KEYS FROM BIOMETRICS AND OTHER NOISY DATA' by DODIS, etc. (2008 edited version)

 ### Assumptions
-1. We could measure the PS values.
-(Assume each PS measurement is one byte) Each collected PS measurements should be different from each other.
+We could measure the PS values and generate a set based on them.
+Each set element should be different from each other.

 ### Protocol Description